GALLY, OPERATED BY LES FERMES DE GALLY (SAINT-DENIS, FRANCE)

 The host building (an old steel-structure shed) turned out to be too weak to bear the greenhouse and farming activity.
 The building will therefore be partially destroyed to be rebuilt with a more resistant structure (a 500-kg resistant hollow core slab) and suitable for rooftop cultivation or a light greenhouse.
 The preserved part of the building will be insulated to improve its energy efficiency.
 Heat storage and exchanges are the core of the project, and the building structure will be made of concrete with large glass facades to collect heat.

 Concerning the covering material, we chose an inflatable double layer greenhouse, with a multispan polycarbonate greenhouse.
 Polycarbonates have the advantage to provide a good balance between cost, energy efficiency and weight.
-The U value is one of the main advantages of glass covering for RTGs and makes it possible to achieve safety standards close to those of the glass roofs of public buildings.

 By choosing a greenhouse dedicated to production and not intended for the public, we will be able to set up a greenhouse close to the greenhouses of peri-urban professional market gardeners.
 Through this project, we want to demonstrate that we can build efficient and economically viable RTGs.
 Another important advantage of polycarbonate is its low weight; this facilitates the load management of the greenhouse.
 Nevertheless, such greenhouses require good anchoring because their low weight does not compensate for the wind forces.

-The polycarbonate of the northern facade will be replaced by a concrete wall to improve the greenhouse insulation and decrease the loss of calories from the colder side of the building.
+The polycarbonate of the northern facade will be supplemented by a concrete wall to improve the greenhouse insulation and decrease the loss of calories from the colder side of the building.
 This wall will save 20 % of energy.
 Moreover, it will store heat by catching the calories from the sun and the greenhouse, and therefore mitigate the temperature drop at night.

 One major limitation of the approach was to find a greenhouse builder eager to build the greenhouse we designed.
 Even if the shape is quite traditional, our first choices of materials and specifications did not match with builders’ priorities, and we had to lower our ambitions to get the greenhouse built (for instance, no builder wanted to install ETFE over less than 2 hectares).